 The first certified Passive House, non-domestic retrofit in the UK, revitalising the local community while achieving over 85% energy savings

-Built circa 1890 as a brick and concrete electricity generating station for the North London tram network, it was converted to a community centre in the 1970s, and it provides a focal point for the residents and a valuable community resource.
+Built circa 1890 as a brick and concrete electricity generating station for the North London tram network, it was converted to a community centre in the 1970s, providing a focal point for the residents and a valuable community resource.

 We insulated the 19th Century building envelope and opened up the basement to provide more usable space.
-Draught free construction, triple glazed windows and onsite renewables all contributed to the improvements.
-All junction details are designed to prevent or minimise thermal bridges and meet the Passivhaus Planning Package (PHPP) energy calculations.
+Draught-free construction, triple-glazed windows and onsite renewables all contributed to the improvements.
+All junction details are designed to prevent or minimise thermal bridges and meet the Passive House Planning Package (PHPP) energy calculations.